Ukeme Eligwe

-Ukeme Markuss Eligwe (born April 27, 1994) is an American former professional football player who was a linebacker in the National Football League (NFL).
+Ukeme Markuss Eligwe (born April 27, 1994) is a Nigerian-American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Florida State Seminoles and Georgia Southern Eagles, and was selected by the Kansas City Chiefs in the fifth round of the 2017 NFL draft.
 He was also a member of the New York Giants, Tennessee Titans, New York Jets, and Oakland / Las Vegas Raiders.

 Professional career

 Kansas City Chiefs

 Eligwe was selected by the Kansas City Chiefs in the fifth round, 183rd overall, in the 2017 NFL draft.

 On September 1, 2018, Eligwe was waived by the Chiefs.

 New York Giants

 On September 3, 2018, Eligwe was signed to the practice squad of the New York Giants.
 On October 16, 2018, Eligwe was elevated to the active roster.
 He was waived on May 6, 2019.

 Tennessee Titans

 On August 10, 2019, Eligwe was signed by the Tennessee Titans.
 He was waived on August 31, 2019, and was signed to the practice squad the next day.
 He was released on October 15.